portworx/px_backup_module/ansible-collection/docs/modules/volume_resource_only_policy.md

 - **Permission denied**: When user lacks required permissions
 - **Invalid CSI driver**: When specifying non-existent CSI drivers
 - **Network connectivity**: When API endpoint is unreachable
+- **Invalid enumeration parameters**: When pagination or filtering parameters are malformed